Dinagat Islands resident joins climate litigation vs French oil giant

 The groups said this is the first time that a climate action will be a criminal one.

-While the framing of the offense is still the same– one that is based on the accusation that omissions led to injuries– a criminal action like this compliments a bigger campaign to environmental destructors as criminals.
+While the framing of the offense is still the same – one that is based on the accusation that omissions led to injuries – a criminal action like this complements a bigger campaign to make environmental destructors criminals.

 There’s been a push for the International Criminal Court, for example, to add ‘ecocide’ as a fifth international crime to criminalize serious forms of environmental destruction.